ragingwind/wasm-helloworld/readme.md

 # Demos

-## Bundlers
-- asm-webpack: asm.js with WABT and webpack 4

 ## C/C++ Languages
-- clang-wasm: Emscripten and WASM APIs, Basic sample, show two of types compiling, static and dynamic
+- clang: Emscripten and WASM APIs, Basic sample, show two of types compiling, static and dynamic
 - clang-thread: Show how to use c with thread.
 Implementation of official sample from Google\
+- clang-arrat: Show how to manage numberic array

 ## Rust Languages
-- rust-wasm: Rust Language with Emscripten and WASM APIs
+- rust: Rust Language with Emscripten and WASM APIs
+- rust-parcel: Rust Language with parcel bundler
+- rust-thread
 - rust-wasm-bindgen: Rust Language with wasm-bindgen
-- rust-parcel: Rust Language with parcel bundler
+- rust-wasm-pack
+- rust-webgl

 ## Typescript
-- ts-wasm: Typescript(AssemblyScript) with WASM APIs
+- ts-assembly-script: Typescript(AssemblyScript) with WASM APIs

 ## Golang
-- go-wasm: Go with WASM
+- go: Go with WASM

+## asm.js
+- asm-webpack: asm.js with WABT and webpack 4

 # License

-MIT @ CODEBUSKING
+MIT @ Jimmy Moon